Tencent/TencentPretrain/README.md

 <br/>

 ## Modelzoo
 With the help of TencentPretrain, we pre-trained models of different properties (e.g. models based on different modalities, encoders, and targets).
 Detailed introduction of pre-trained models and their download links can be found in :arrow_right: [__modelzoo__](https://github.com/Tencent/TencentPretrain/wiki/Modelzoo) :arrow_left: .
 All pre-trained models can be loaded by TencentPretrain directly.
-More pre-trained models will be released in the future.

 <br/>